Processed food to Japan

 Marketing your products and services

-- Draw up a comprehensive export-marketing plan covering target segments, strengths and weaknesses, threats and opportunities
+- Draw up a comprehensive export-marketing plan covering target segments, strengths and weaknesses, threats and opportunities.

-- Ensure that you exercise stringent quality control on your product, especially in terms of product safety
+- Ensure that you exercise stringent quality control on your product, especially in terms of product safety.

-- Ensure that you can supply consistent quantities within agreed timeframes
+- Ensure that you can supply consistent quantities within agreed timeframes.

-- Demonstrate a willingness to support promotional activities to market your product
+- Demonstrate a willingness to support promotional activities to market your product.

-Importers seek detailed information regarding the product’s inputs and to gain an understanding of production capability/capacity.
-This is especially true for products with traceability and organic components.
-It is essential to prepare detailed information about company owners, management and top-level staff to demonstrate continuity of management and quality control practices.
+- Prepare detailed information about company owners, management and top-level staff to demonstrate continuity of management and quality control practices.

 The traditional distribution channels for processed food are multi-layered and relatively complex with personal, historical and financial relations playing their part in the decision making process.